4ka0/glossary_archive/README.md

 # Honyaku Archive

-A simple webapp for archiving and searching previous translationa and glossaries.
+A simple webapp for archiving and searching previous translations and glossaries.

 You can do the following:
 * Add, edit, delete, and search previous translations (uploaded as tmx files)